Townsville, Queensland © Tourism and Events Queensland

 - Do a self-guided walking tour of Townsville

-Top things to do in Townsville
+Things to do and top attractions in Townsville

 See Townsville on foot

-Castle Hill is the red granite monolith dominating the city centre.
+Castle Hill is the red granite monolith dominating Townsville's city centre.
 You can climb to the top for views of the city and surrounding islands and then enjoy a leisurely walk along The Strand, Townsville's waterfront promenade, which has magnificent views over the Coral Sea.
-The Riverway complex offers recreational facilities for all ages, including a swimming lagoon with a toddlers pool, arts centre and boardwalk.
-At the Museum of Tropical Queensland you can see relics from the sunken British warship HMS Pandora which sank in 1791.
+The Riverway complex offers recreational facilities for all ages, including a swimming lagoon with a toddler pool, arts centre and boardwalk.
+At the Museum of Tropical Queensland you can see relics from the sunken British warship HMS Pandora, which sank in 1791.
 Head to the Billabong Sanctuary to cuddle a koala, hold a wombat and stroll among the kangaroos and wallabies.

 Go island hopping